A short Bhutan tour featuring the major cultural highlights of amazing Bhutan including the Tiger’s Nest and more .

 Meals: Breakfast, Lunch, Dinner

-You’re probably itching to visit Punakha Dzong, but first there’s a very atmospheric walk to enjoy.
+You’re probably keen to visit Punakha Dzong, but first there’s a very atmospheric walk to enjoy.
 In less than half an hour's drive into the Punakha Valley, you’ll alight and set off on foot to Khamsum Yuelley Namgyal Chorten.
 The walking is innocent enough to begin with as you cross the Mo Chu River by way of a suspension bridge and stroll through paddy fields.
 But, as you’ve probably now realised, many religious monuments are located in the hills, and this one is no exception.
 So, you then have to climb up to the chorten.
 It should take less than an hour to reach it, though, even if it is a steep ascent.
 After exploring the chorten, you can walk back down the way you came up and return to your vehicle to be driven to Punakha Dzong.
-But if you prefer to carry on walking, you can exit via a different gate, and after an initial steep descent, the trail contours the hillside to descend more gradually through woodland to the village of Yabesa.
+But if you prefer to carry on walking, you can exit via a different gate, and after an initial steep descent, the trail contours the hillside to descend more gradually through woodland to the village of Yambesa.
 Reaching the river, it’s then a nice and easy downstream stroll as you walk all the way to Punakha Dzong.
-After admiring the Dzong exterior you’ll be driven back to your hotel.
+After admiring the Dzong you’ll be driven back to your accommodation.
 Total walking time for this option is around 3-4 hours.

 Meals: Breakfast, Lunch, Dinner

-You’re probably itching to visit Punakha Dzong, but first there’s a very atmospheric walk to enjoy.
+You’re probably keen to visit Punakha Dzong, but first there’s a very atmospheric walk to enjoy.
 In less than half an hour's drive into the Punakha Valley, you’ll alight and set off on foot to Khamsum Yuelley Namgyal Chorten.
 The walking is innocent enough to begin with as you cross the Mo Chu River by way of a suspension bridge and stroll through paddy fields.
 But, as you’ve probably now realised, many religious monuments are located in the hills, and this one is no exception.
 So, you then have to climb up to the chorten.
 It should take less than an hour to reach it, though, even if it is a steep ascent.
 After exploring the chorten, you can walk back down the way you came up and return to your vehicle to be driven to Punakha Dzong.
-But if you prefer to carry on walking, you can exit via a different gate, and after an initial steep descent, the trail contours the hillside to descend more gradually through woodland to the village of Yabesa.
+But if you prefer to carry on walking, you can exit via a different gate, and after an initial steep descent, the trail contours the hillside to descend more gradually through woodland to the village of Yambesa.
 Reaching the river, it’s then a nice and easy downstream stroll as you walk all the way to Punakha Dzong.
-After admiring the Dzong exterior you’ll be driven back to your hotel.
+After admiring the Dzong you’ll be driven back to your accommodation.
 Total walking time for this option is around 3-4 hours.

 Meals: Breakfast, Lunch, Dinner